Let’s Plan a Visit!

 When parents first drop off their student at Eva Carlston, the question of, “When is our first visit,” is never far from everyone’s lips.

-In reality, trips home are a key part of Eva Carlston treatment program.
+Trips home are a key part of Eva Carlston treatment program.
 Home and parent visits provide staff, family and student valuable information to assess just how much each kid is progressing.

 “Family visits are a crucial part, not only of the treatment, but also of the well-being of the girls,” explains Stephanie Taylor, Eva’s Assistant Program Director.